Duties, Requirements, Certifications, Job Outlook, and Salary

 Where Do Nurse Midwives Work?

-There are several public and private healthcare settings where nurse midwives can work.
+Nurse-Midwives may work in either public or private healthcare settings.
 Since they are certified in both nursing and midwifery, they can work in hospitals, universities, private physician practices, and birth centers.

 Nurse Midwife Schooling & Certification